DavidDGamble/PierresOrderTracker.Solution/README.md

 ## Description

-_{This is a detailed description of your application.
-Give as much detail as needed to explain what the application does as well as any other information you want users or other developers to have.}_
+_This is a web application that allows users to keep track of vendors and their orders for Pierre's Bakery.
+The user can add vendors as well as multiple orders for each vendor.
+All information is seperated in a easy to navigate platform._

 ## Setup/Installation Requirements

-* _Clone the repository to your desktop from: {Enter the repository url here}_
+* _Clone the repository to your desktop from: {https://github.com/DavidDGamble/PierresOrderTracker.Solution.git}_
-* _Run [$ dotnet run] in the {ProjectName} repository in {ProjectName.Solutions}_
+* _Run [$ dotnet run] in the {PierresOrderTracker} repository in {PierresOrderTracker.Solutions}_

-_{Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-How should I set up my databases?
-Is there other code this application depends on?
-We recommend deleting the project from your desktop, re-cloning the project from GitHub, and writing down all the steps necessary to get the project working again.}_

 ## Known Bugs

-* _Any known issues_
-* _should go here_
+* _Does not accept bad user inputs._

 ## License